anawale123/Project-ecs/readme.md

-# Project Overview
+# Full Stack AWS Deployment — ECS Fargate, Terraform, CI/CD Pipeline

-## AWS Cloud Infrastructure Migration — ECS Fargate, RDS, S3, Terraform
+**Stack:** AWS ECS Fargate, ALB, RDS PostgreSQL, CodeDeploy, WAF, CloudWatch, Terraform --

 End-to-end migration of a self-hosted web analytics platform onto AWS cloud infrastructure.
 The project covers the full delivery cycle from running the application locally with Docker Compose through to a production-grade deployment on AWS ECS Fargate, with infrastructure provisioned as code using Terraform and three CI/CD pipelines automating builds, infrastructure changes, and deployments.